Vistry Group (LON:VTY) Stock Price Down 16.1% – What’s Next?

-Separately, JPMorgan Chase & Co. lowered their target price on Vistry Group from GBX 830 ($10.41) to GBX 690 ($8.65) and set a “neutral” rating for the company in a report on Thursday, December 5th.
+Separately, JPMorgan Chase & Co. dropped their price target on shares of Vistry Group from GBX 830 ($10.40) to GBX 690 ($8.65) and set a “neutral” rating on the stock in a research report on Thursday, December 5th.

 Vistry Group Company Profile